PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning

 \subsubsection{Sparse Regression via Recursive Feature Elimination}

-\textbf{Extraction points:} Automatic differentiation allows us to differentiate $U$ - and, by extension, evaluate the library terms - anywhere.
-This means we can place the extraction points anywhere in the problem domain.
+\textbf{Extraction points:} Automatic differentiation allows us to differentiate $U$ and thus, evaluate the library of PDE candidate terms anywhere in the problem domain, $\Omega$.
 This also means we can have as many extraction points as we desire.
-We generate extraction points by sampling a uniform distribution over the spatial domain, $\Omega$.
+We generate extraction points by sampling a uniform distribution over $\Omega$.
 Our approach keeps the collocation, data, and extraction points independent.

 $~$